-Used as a style property to supply a CSS file to be referenced in the generated HTML.
+Used as a style property to supply a CSS file (if path is a path, string, or list) or content (if path is a byte string) to be referenced or included in the generated HTML.
 This property can be attached to any style, and all additions are collected to the top of the generated HTML page.